 A question that comes up with fairly persistent regularity is “how come my web-part can’t connect to my SQL database/web-service/whatever with integrated credentials?”.
 It’s a question that has some rationale and some history behind it; the rationale being “I logged into the page as a user that should...

 15 Sep 2014

 SharePoint 2013 on SQL Server AlwaysOn, 2014 Edition

-SQL Server 2014 is out bringing with it enhanced AlwaysOn clustering, and is indeed already supported by SharePoint 2013 past SP1.
-Some new benefits in SQL Server 2014 are the reliability improvements for when connectivity is lost between nodes and also the ability to add a SQL Server instance hosted...
+SQL Server 2014 is out bringing with it enhanced AlwaysOn clustering, and is indeed already supported by SharePoint 2013 with at least the SharePoint 2013 May 2014 cumulative update installed .
+Some new benefits in SQL Server 2014 are the reliability improvements for when connectivity is lost between...

 16 May 2014